nathasyaeca/traditional_meds/traditional_meds.md

 | total_prouct_by_categories    | 3 observant and 2 variables.
 Consist of the categories of product and total of each product                                                                           |
 | percentage_import_export      | With 3 observant and 3 variables that consist of total product of export and import, and percentage each sale                                                         |

-# Total registrant and Industry of Traditional Medicine in Indonesia
+# Total registrant and Industries of Traditional Medicine in Indonesia

 ``` r
 # Number of Registrant Manufacture of Traditional Medicine in Indonesia